 You will need to file a Notice of Change of Insurance form so that the Student Health Center has the most up-to-date insurance information on file.
 This is especially important to ensure that you are compliant with the Insurance Requirement and also to ensure that the Student Health Center has the most up-to-date insurance information should they need to refer you for health care by an outside provider or medical facility.

 Complete the Waiver Request providing the College with your current insurance information.
 Answer the waiver questions correctly indicating that your current insurance DOES cover you for the entire Fall term but DOES NOT cover you for the entire Spring term.
 Your waiver request will automatically be denied by the system.
-In the onscreen and/or separate email denial confirmations, there will be a link to the 2013-2014 Waiver Decision Appeal form, complete and submit the Appeal form providing the College with more information about when your current insurance coverage expires and what you intend to do for insurance coverage once your current insurance expires.
-If you intend to purchase the Student Insurance Plan for the Spring/Summer coverage, you should also submit a 2013-2014 College Enrollment Request form for this coverage period only to ensure that you are correctly enrolled in and billed for the Student Insurance since you submitted a Waiver Request also.
+In the onscreen and/or separate email denial confirmations, there will be a link to the Waiver Decision Appeal form, complete and submit the Appeal form providing the College with more information about when your current insurance coverage expires and what you intend to do for insurance coverage once your current insurance expires.
+If you intend to purchase the Student Insurance Plan for the Spring/Summer coverage, you should also submit an Enrollment Request form for this coverage period only to ensure that you are correctly enrolled in and billed for the Student Insurance since you submitted a Waiver Request also.
 Then wait for an email notifying you of the appeal decision.

 You may be enrolled in the Student Insurance Plan for the Fall term and then submit a Student Insurance Spring Waiver Request to waive the coverage for the Spring semester if your insurance coverage will be changing and you will have other adequate health insurance covearge for the Spring term.
 It is important to note that you won't be able to submit a Waiver Request for the Spring term at the beginning of the school year because you will not have the other policy information needed to complete the request, so you MUST wait until the Spring Waiver Rquest is open and accepting submissions in mid-November or the beginning of December to file proof of other insurance for the Spring term.
 You may wish to mark your calendar as a reminder.
 If your student account has already been billed the Health Insurance Policy - Spring charge, please allow 3-5 business days from when your Spring Waiver Request is approved for the credit to post to your Student Account.